-GEO 277 Geography of World Energy, 3 cr.
-An analysis of traditional and innovative energy resources, SS.
+GEO 277 Geography of World Energy.
+3 cr.
+An analysis of traditional and innovative energy resources.
+SS.

 GEO 291 Geographic Field Study.
 1-6 cr.
 For exceptional students in lieu of a regular course.
-Prereq: sophomore standing and cons. instr. \
+Prereq: sophomore standing and cons. instr.

-GEO 297 Special Topics in Geography, 1-3 cr.
-The topics selected in this course will depend on student interest and special compatencies of evailable staff.
-Preteg. cons. inst. \
+GEO 297 Special Topics in Geography.
+1-3 cr.
+The topics selected in this course will depend on student interest and special competencies of available staff.
+Prereq: cons. instr.

 GEO 299 Independent Study.
 1-3 cr.
-Individual study.under the supervision of an instructor.
-Prareq; cons. instr-
+Individual study under the supervision of an instructor.
+Prereq: cons. instr.

-GEO 300 Population: World Survey, 3-4 cr.
-Contrasts in numbers, densities, and qualities of population with emphasis on regional implication.
-Prereq: one semester of college work, SS/CC.
+GEO 300 Population: World Survey.
+3-4 cr.
+Contrasts in numbers, densities and qualities of population with emphasis on regional implication.
+Prereq: one semester of college work.
+SS/CC.

 GEO 324 Middle East and North Africa.
-3 or.
-Description and analysis of the physical and cultural lawdscapes of the Middle East and North Africa.
-Prereq: one semister of college work, SS/CC.
+3 cr.
+Description and analysis of the physical and cultural landscapes of the Middle East and North Africa.
+Prereq: one semester of college work.
+SS/CC.

-GEO 341 The United States and Canada, 3 cr.
-Description and analysis of the physical and cultural landscapes of the United States and Canada, Prereq; one semester of college work.
+GEO 341 The United States and Canada.
+3 cr.
+Description and analysis of the physical and cultural landscapes of the United States and Canada.
+Prereq: one semester of college work.
 SS/CC.

 GEO 342 Geography of Wisconsin.
-3 on The geography of Wisconsin's natural and outtural landscapes with an emphasis on their sequential development and changing patlems of land use and settlement.
-Natural resources, population, land utilization, and economic development of the state.
+3 cr.
+The geography of Wisconsin's natural and cultural landscapes with an emphasis on their sequential development and changing patterns of land use and settlement.
+Natural resources, population, land utilization and economic development of the state.
 Field trip.
-Prerect: one gemester of college work.
+Prereq: one semester of college work.
 SS/HP.

 GEO 347 Middle America.
 3 cr.
-Description and analysis of the physical and cultural landscapes of Maxico, Central America, and the West Indies.
-Prereq: one semester of colloge work.
+Description and analysis of the physical and cultural landscapes of Mexico, Central America and the West Indies.
+Prereq: one semester of college work.
 SS/CC.